Mary-Kate and Ashley Olsen: Childhood and acting career

 The sisters became co-presidents of Dualstar on their 18th birthday in 2004.
 Upon taking control of the company, Mary-Kate and Ashley made moves to secure the future of the company by releasing products that appealed to the teen market, including home decoration and fragrances.
 The Dualstar brand has been sold in more than 3,000 stores in the United States and over 5,300 stores worldwide.
 The Olsens have appeared on the Forbes "Celebrity 100" list since 2002; in 2007, Forbes ranked them (collectively) as the eleventh-richest women in entertainment, with an estimated net worth of US$100 million.

 The sisters retired from acting in 2012, expressing interest in the fashion industry.
-When Fuller House, a spin-off of the original sitcom Full House, was announced, the sisters were the only members of the original cast who didn't return to play their character, Michelle.
+When Fuller House, a spin-off of the original sitcom Full House, was announced, the sisters were the only members of the original cast who did not return to play their character, Michelle.
 They received harsh criticism due to their absence, but it was later revealed that John Stamos, who played Michelle's uncle, Jesse Katsopolis, was to blame for their refusal to return, when he reached out to their agent instead of directly to the sisters.
 Mary-Kate considered joining again, and offered to persuade Ashley to join as well, but Stamos, who also produced Fuller House, "didn't seize the opportunity and everything fell apart."
 The sisters' new fashion career was also a factor in their failure to return, as they had moved away from acting and toward fashion designing.
-It was speculated that the twins' younger sister, actress Elizabeth Olsen, would take up the role as Michelle, but the team that produced Fuller House wasn't open to the idea, and Michelle never made it onto the show.
+It was speculated that the twins' younger sister, actress Elizabeth Olsen, would take up the role as Michelle, but the team that produced Fuller House was uninterested, and Michelle never made it onto the show.